Bilingual Care Navigator – Safety Net

 - Excellent verbal and written communication skills

-- Advanced computer skills including but not limited to use of Word, Excel, Outlook, reporting software and electronic medical records
+- Advanced computer skills including but not limited to use of Word, Excel, Outlook and electronic medical records

 - Sound decision-making and professional judgement